rustsbi/rustsbi/platform/k210/README.md

 If there are mistakes or missing features in current support module, we welcome further contributions!

-## Private SBI functions
+## Implementation specific SBI functions

 To solve the issue 3 in previous section, RustSBI's current implementation includes a RustSBI specific SBI call as a function.

-The K210 supervisor-level external interrupt handler register function is declared as either of:
+The K210 supervisor-level external interrupt handler register function is declared as:

 ```rust
 fn sbi_rustsbi_k210_sext(phys_addr: usize) -> SbiRet;